 - A341 Wimborne Road (Ferncroft Road to Northbourne roundabout)

-- Holdenhurst Road (Station roundabout to Kings Park roundabout) - expected to start in April 2023
+- Holdenhurst Road (Station roundabout to Kings Park roundabout) - phased scheme with work to footways starting November 2023 and carriageway expected to start in April 2024

 - Southbourne Overcliff Drive (Marine Road to Southbourne Cliff Road roundabout)